Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Rachel Giordano

 If you’re a cat owner, you may wonder if you can feed human foods to your feline on occasion.
 Everyone likes a little variety from time to time, and cats are probably no different.
-Providing a little something extra for your kitties gives them a break from their everyday food, but it needs to be done safely.
+Providing a little something extra for your kitties gives them an additional aspect to their everyday food, but it needs to be done safely.
 Sometimes, cats can enjoy a special treat of fruits and vegetables.
 If you’re a lychee fan, you may wonder if it’s safe to let your kitty enjoy this sweet fruit.
-The short answer is, yes, cats can eat lychee.
+The short answer is yes, cats can eat a little bit of lychee, as it’s not considered toxic, but only after the skin and the seed have been removed.

 Cats are obligate carnivores, meaning they need animal protein in their diets to be healthy.
 If you want to feed your cat lychee on occasion, certain preparations and precautions should be practiced before feeding the fruit to your kitty, so pull up a chair and let’s explore this tropical fruit.